 - Touch: Because of the sway of the ship, the detective is holding onto the side rail, which has a slightly tacky feel.

 The 1 represents the major specific emotion of one or more characters in the scene, section, or chapter.
 Without this focus on mostly one feeling, your readers might not connect, emotionally, with the character you’re describing.
-Find one most-effective word to describe that feeling.
-For example: happy, overjoyed, sad, depressed, tense, fearful.
+Find one most-effective word to describe that feeling (e.g., happy, overjoyed, sad, depressed, tense, fearful).
 Write this down or type it.
 Is it consistent in the scene, section, or chapter?
 Is it overused or overly dramatic?

-The 5 & 5 & 1 doesn’t take a lot of time, and you can use it before you start writing, after you’ve written a scene, section, or chapter.
-You can also do it at both ends or even at the end of your writing day.
+The 5-5-1 doesn’t take a lot of time, and you can use it before you start writing or after you’ve written a scene, section, or chapter.
+You can also do both or even at the end of your writing day.
 In addition, you can use it as you begin to think about what you’ll be writing tomorrow (or whenever).
 That way, you’ll have a head start on your next writing session.
 This system will give your content the needed quality and consistency, without having to worry about it while you’re actually writing.